|

 • Opens a door to reality, letting you see how things truly work

-• Reveals that your familiar world is just one of many worlds
+• Reveals that your world is just one of many worlds

-• Exposure to new perspectives helps explore yourself and your own biases
+• Exposure to new perspectives helps explore yourself & your biases

 • Unsure of even the most basic things – people, water, etc